 Also known as cardiovascular disease (CVD), heart disease is a collective term for diseases which affect the heart and the heart vessels.
-Heart disease can be a silent disease with many cats showing no outward signs of disease until one day they suddenly collapse and die.
+Heart disease can be a silent disease with many cats showing no outward signs of disease.

 Heart disease can affect any cat, although kittens under six months of age are less likely to have a heart-related condition.

-The end result of heart diseases is heart failure, which may be left sided or right sided, however in late stage heart failure, both sides are usually affected.
-Heart disease can be split into the following:
+The end result of heart diseases is heart failure, which may be left sided or right sided, however in late-stage heart failure, both sides are usually affected.

 Congenital heart disease (CHD)